Omar al-Bashir: Engagement with the U.S. and European countries

-In August 1996, American hedge-fund manager Mansoor Ijaz traveled to the Sudan and met with senior officials including al-Turabi and al-Bashir.
-Ijaz asked Sudanese officials to share intelligence data with US officials on bin Laden and other Islamists who had traveled to and from the Sudan during the previous five years.
+In August 1996, American hedge-fund manager Mansoor Ijaz travelled to Sudan and met with senior officials including al-Turabi and al-Bashir.
+Ijaz asked Sudanese officials to share intelligence data with US officials on bin Laden and other Islamists who had traveled to and from Sudan during the previous five years.
 Ijaz conveyed his findings to US officials upon his return, including Sandy Berger, then Clinton's deputy national security adviser, and argued for the US to constructively engage the Sudanese and other Islamic countries.
 In April 1997, Ijaz persuaded al-Bashir to make an unconditional offer of counterterrorism assistance in the form of a signed presidential letter that Ijaz delivered to Congressman Lee H. Hamilton by hand.

 In late September 1997, months after the Sudanese overture (made by al-Bashir in the letter to Hamilton), the U.S. State Department, under Secretary of State Madeleine Albright's directive, first announced it would return American diplomats to Khartoum to pursue counterterrorism data in the Mukhabarat's possession.
-Within days, the U.S. reversed that decision and imposed harsher and more comprehensive economic, trade, and financial sanctions against the Sudan, which went into effect in October 1997.
+Within days, the U.S. reversed that decision and imposed harsher and more comprehensive economic, trade, and financial sanctions against Sudan, which went into effect in October 1997.
 In August 1998, in the wake of the East Africa embassy bombings, the U.S. launched cruise missile strikes against Khartoum.
-The last U.S. Ambassador to the Sudan, Ambassador Tim Carney, departed post in February 1996 and no new ambassador was designated until December 2019, when U.S. president Donald Trump's administration reached an agreement with the new Sudanese government to exchange ambassadors.
+U.S. Ambassador to Sudan, Tim Carney, departed post in February 1996 and no new ambassador was designated until December 2019, when U.S. president Donald Trump's administration reached an agreement with the new Sudanese government to exchange ambassadors.

 Al-Bashir announced in August 2015 that he would travel to New York in September to speak at the United Nations.
 It was unclear to date if al-Bashir would have been allowed to travel, due to previous sanctions.